henry2004y/minimal_test/_posts/2022-04-01-signal-processing.md

 1. First demeaning (0th order) or detrending (1st order) with some kind of smoothers.
 2. Then filtering the data in the band of interest.

+## Caveats

+Once when I checked the outputs from my low-pass filter, I noticed a phase shift with `filt`.
+Dr. Markus Kuhn explained the reason:

+> The `filt` function applies a causal filter, i.e. one that cannot look into the future (a prerequisite for real-time processing).
+Therefore it can only react to its input with some delay --> phase shift.
+However there is a simple trick: applying such a filter twice on a signal that is already completely available in memory, once in _forward_ direction, and once in _backward_ direction, causes these delays to cancel each other out.
+The `filtfilt` function does exactly that for you.
+But keep in mind that it does apply the filter twice, i.e. it will double the filter order (make its transition steeper).
+The result is a non-causal filter (output samples will be affected by “future” input samples).
+>
+> Other methods to obtain non-causal filters exist, for example filtering in the frequency domain, i.e. pad the signal, apply the FFT, attenuate some frequencies as desired, and then apply the inverse FFT and remove the padding (and boundary effects).If you use that method, never forget that the discrete Fourier transform operates always on a single period of a periodic signal, i.e. its last and first sample are neighbours.
+Hence the need for padding to separate them.
+The padding width should be at least the length of the impulse response of your filter.